plamoni/SiriProxy/README.md

 You're probably not using an iPhone 4S.
 You need to be using an iPhone 4S (or have a UDID you can sub in) in order to make use of SiriProxy.
 Sorry, this is not designed to be a way around that limitation.
 (Thanks to [@brownie545](http://www.twitter.com/brownie545) for providing information on what happens when you use a non-iPhone 4S)

+**How do I remove the certificate from my iPhone when I'm done?**

+Just go into your phone's Settings app, then go to "General->Profiles."
+Your CA will probably be the only thing listed under "Configuration Profiles."
+It will be listed as its "Common Name."
+Just click it and click "Remove" and it will be removed.
+(Thanks to [@tidegu](http://www.twitter.com/tidegu) for asking!)

 Acknowledgements
 ----------------